For student health concerns, please contact our Lead Credentialed School Nurse:

 Submit your own application and required documents online: https://www.getcalfresh.org/

 ¡Más Fresco!
-More Fresh Program The “Mas Fresco” program is now enrolling new participants to receive a dollar for dollar match for purchase of fruits and veggies at participating Northgate Gonzalez Markets in City Heights and Southcrest/Shelltown area.
+More Fresh Program The “Mas Fresco” program is now enrolling new participants to receive a dollar-for-dollar match for the purchase of fruits and veggies at participating Northgate Gonzalez Markets in City Heights and the Southcrest/Shelltown area.
 More information: https://ucsdcommunityhealth.org/work/morefresh/

 San Diego County Office of Education:

 Any student age 2 to 18 can go to any school site providing meals and receive food during this period of school closures due to COVID-19.
 For pick up locations, please visit: https://www.sdcoe.net/news/Pages/20-03-13-student-food-service-during-district-closures.aspx?fbclid=IwAR14t7db5c3ANPKmUnzuDDppDhiDxaeBl3AL-eAFDxJC6FGpuPnSB6K1gO0

 The San Diego Food Bank offers The Neighborhood Distribution Program.
 They distribute food at more than 20 different sites throughout San Diego County.
 The majority of the food distributed consists of fresh fruits and vegetables which is part of the Food Bank’s Nutrition Initiative to provide healthy, nutrient-rich food to our clients.
 Neighborhood Distribution Program sites welcome anyone in need of food assistance.
 I.D. and documentation ARE NOT required, and there are no income or asset restrictions for this program.

 For a list of distribution centers:

 - SAN DIEGO Food Bank: https://sandiegofoodbank.org/programs/neighborhood-distribution-program/